WellingtonEspindula/Eletromagnetism-experiments-plots/README.md

 # Eletromagnetism Experiments Plots

-R scripts to plot graphics and fitting curves using data collected in eletromagnetism's laboratorial experiments.
+R scripts to plot graphics and fit curves using data collected in eletromagnetism's laboratorial experiments.